 Feature spotlight

-Contributor profiles connect delivery, work pattern, and people context in one place.
+Contributor profiles connect delivery, risk, and people context in one place.

-• Read impact and strain together instead of as separate conversations.
+• Read impact and burnout risk together — not as separate reports.

-• Prepare 1:1s from actual pattern change instead of manager memory.
+• Prepare 1:1s from pattern change instead of manager memory.

-• Connect contributor depth to ownership, risk, and compensation decisions.
+• Connect contributor depth to ownership, compensation, and growth decisions.

 Primary job